VMware

 New in This Release

-• New vmrun commands and features.
+• Enhanced vmrun commands and features.

 See the new manual, Using vmrun to Control Virtual Machines.